LucaScheller/VFX-LYNX/README.md

 After downloading the tools (see the Installation Guide below), visit my [Blog](https://www.lucascheller.de/blog/)  and my [Vimeo Page](https://vimeo.com/lucascheller) for  tutorials and feature explanations.

-To access the example files used in the tutorial videos, see the "examples" folder.
+To access the example files used in the tutorial videos, see the "examples" folder in the corresponding plugin directory.

 All Houdini Assets have complete Houdini native documentation available.